bra1nDump/ai-task-vscode/docs/use-cases-and-direction.md

 - No need to find the files and actually comment them with bread to include them for consideration
 - Assemble the task in one place

-## Shortcuts

-- Use plain urls
-- Use relative file urls as file://./backlog.md

 # [50% addressable with a small modification to the prompt + application algorithm] Bootstrapping a new feature across multiple files potentially creating new files